cthielen/tt/README.md

 ## Contributing

-1. Fork it
+1. Fork it.
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b my-new-feature`).
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin my-new-feature`).
-5. Create new Pull Request
+5. Create a new pull request.